 - children at risk of harm

 - children that are inmates of psychiatric institutions

 - carer allowance, and

-- 'with dependent child' rate of JSP, SA and YA (job seeker) where a person has at least 14% care of a child.
+- 'with dependent child' rate of JSP and YA (job seeker) where a person has at least 14% care of a child.